elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 * Good, because it's pretty simple implement
 * Good, because it's completely isolated from Elasticsearch
 * Bad, because it makes the failure detection dependent on a log collection pipeline
-* Bad, because it's not the most trivial way to expose the cluster state

 ### Option 4: Polling from the operator and sending events